This Is Not That: Spiritual Growth

 If you hang around church long enough, you’ll hear the same line from the late Dallas Willard: “Grace is opposed to earning, not effort.”

 It sounds balanced, holy even—like wisdom for the modern soul.
-But it’s actually one of the most dangerous half-truth in the Christian world.
+But it’s actually one of the most dangerous half-truths in the Christian world.

 Because it keeps effort in the driver’s seat and turns grace into the fuel for self-improvement.
 The result?
 You start to think God began the story, but you’re the one finishing it.